Resume Now is an online resume builder that helps users create resumes and other job application documents.

 - Helpful AI suggestions

-- Difficulty reaching a human customer service agent
+- Difficulty reaching customer service

 - Confusion over subscription options